getdirty75/asymetrics/src/articles/crudo-volta-python-syndicate.md

 *<br>*

-*How did things take off from there?
+*\*M: How did things take off from there?
 And how did you organize the following filmings?*

-**“Petit Taxi” ended up being a pilot only, which we used as a trailer for a mixtape I was working on.At the time we had the idea to build a radio with Italy as a targeted audience (hence the name Crudo Volta Radio).**
+\*MCA: **“Petit Taxi” ended up being a pilot only, which we used as a trailer for a mixtape I was working on.At the time we had the idea to build a radio with Italy as a targeted audience (hence the name Crudo Volta Radio).**

 **That pilot gave me great introduction material to present my vision of driving a better representation of African Culture through contemporary music.
 I met [Francesco Cucchi](https://theasymetrics.com/blog/blu-ritual/) through common friends in Rome, and he was just getting some attention around the [first Gqom Oh EP](https://soundsoftheuniverse.com/sjr/product/gqom-oh-gqom-oh-sampler-ep).
 I thought this would be a perfect match, and the audience for that music in the West needed to see who was behind it, have a proper introduction to these unique artists.
 Although contemporary African music is accessible and trendy now, at that time (not so long ago) it was not yet officially cool worldwide!**